biomchen/ada-token-split-estimator/README.md

 _under construction_

-When applying Openai embedding model to any docs and storage them in vector database, there is a rate limit on token per min (TPM) and response per min (RPM) on all openai models (See below for some examples).
+When applying Openai embedding model `text-embedding-ada-002` to any textual content and storage them in vector database, there is a rate limit on token per min (TPM) and response per min (RPM) on all openai models (See below for some examples).

 |Model|TPM|RPM|
 |:---:|:--:|:--:|